eneagizzarelli/SYNAPSE/README.md

  - SSH Server
  - MySQL Server

-Generative AI, in this context, will be used to generate responses to issued commands both for the fake Linux terminal and for the MySQL service. [shelLM](https://github.com/stratosphereips/SheLLM) project was used as a starting point to implement SYNAPSE code.
+Generative AI, in this context, will be used to generate responses to issued commands both for the fake Linux terminal and for the MySQL service, leveraging prompt engineering techniques. [shelLM](https://github.com/stratosphereips/SheLLM) project was used as a starting point to implement SYNAPSE code.

-**SYNAPSE-to-MITRE** extension automatically maps logs collected by SYNAPSE into attack techniques of the [**MITRE ATT&CK**](https://attack.mitre.org) database, leveraging machine learning technologies.
+**SYNAPSE-to-MITRE** extension automatically maps logs collected by SYNAPSE into attacks of the [**MITRE ATT&CK**](https://attack.mitre.org) database, leveraging machine learning technologies.
 More in detail, a MLP classifier has been trained to achieve the desired behaviour.
 The dataset used to train the model is the one proposed by [cti-to-mitre-with-nlp](https://github.com/dessertlab/cti-to-mitre-with-nlp), re-created using the (currently) last version of the MITRE ATT&CK database (_enterprise-attack-15.1_).
 Generative AI, in this context, will be used both for deciding if an attack happened or not, and to generate a brief sentence summing up the eventual attack.

+Among its features, SYNAPSE supports **multiple sessions** for the same user.
+Each IP address will have its own simulated file system for each subsequent session.
+Different users will never see modifications done by other users.
+File system file and directories together with MySQL databases and tables will be populated creatively (dinamically) by generative AI.

+With the aim of a **comparative evaluation**, a static equivalent of SYNAPSE has been implemented: [**DENDRITE**](https://github.com/eneagizzarelli/DENDRITE).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>